kotools/types/CONTRIBUTING.md

 ### Running tests

-Now that you have opened your fork in [IntelliJ IDEA], you can run the `JVM tests` configuration for testing the library on the JVM platform.
+Now that you have opened your fork in [IntelliJ IDEA], you can run the `JVM tests (types)` configuration for testing the library on the Kotlin/JVM platform.

-Here's the list of available configurations for running tests:
+Here's the list of recommended configurations for running tests:

-- `All tests` for testing the API on all platforms.
-- `JS tests` for testing the API on Kotlin/JS.
+- `JVM tests (types)` for testing the `types` subproject on the Kotlin/JVM platform.
-- `JVM tests` for testing the API on Kotlin/JVM.
+- `JVM tests (kotlinx-serialization)` for testing the `types-kotlinx-serialization` subproject on Kotlin/JVM.
-- `Java compatibility tests` for testing the compatibility of the API with Java.
-- `Linux tests` for testing the API on Linux using Kotlin Native.
-- `macOS tests` for testing the API on macOS using Kotlin Native.
-- `Windows tests` for testing the API on Windows using Kotlin Native.
 - `Check samples` for checking code samples available in the API reference.

 ### Serving the documentation